 Film Review: Dr. Mabuse, the Gambler (Dr. Mabuse, der Spieler, 1922)

-20th Century produced many iconic archvillains, both in real life and in fiction.
-Among the latter one of the most famous, partly because it allegedly inspired the former, is criminal mastermind Dr. Mabuse.
-He first appeared in Dr. Mabuse, the Gambler, 1921 serialised crime novel by Luxembourgian writer Norbert Jacques.
-A year later the novel was in Germany adapted into eponymous silent film directed by Fritz Lang, which is nowadays considered one of the classics of Weimar cinema and also known as the start of film series that would last for decades.
+The 20th century produced many iconic arch-villains, both in real life and in fiction.
+Among the latter, one of the most famous—partly because it allegedly inspired the former—is the criminal mastermind Dr. Mabuse.
+He first appeared in Dr. Mabuse, the Gambler, a 1921 serialised crime novel by the Luxembourgish writer Norbert Jacques.
+A year later, the novel was adapted in Germany into the eponymous silent film directed by Fritz Lang, which is nowadays considered one of the classics of Weimar cinema and also marks the beginning of a film series that would last for decades.

-The title character, played by Rudolf Klein-Rogge, is Dr. Mabuse, psychoanalyst who also possesses hypnotic abilities, as well as talent for impersonation, which he abuses in order to, together with small band of confederates, create little criminal empire.
-His modus operandi includes taking various identities, and one of those is a famous stock broker who will make a killing at stock market through carefully staged robbery of a courier carrying important business documents.
-His next target is Edgar Hull (played by Paul Richter), son of rich industrialist who, with the help of beautiful dancer Cara Carozza (played by Aud Egede-Nissen) gets cheated of small fortune in illegal casino.
-One person that suspects that all those incidents might be work of single individual is State Prosecutor Norbert von Wenk (played by Bernhard Goetzke) who begins his own investigation, sometimes applying impersonation himself.
-In order to catch Dr. Mabuse he will receive help of beautiful Countess Dusy Told (played by Gertrude Welker), whose mentally unbalanced husband Count Told (played by Alfred Abel) is one of the victims of Mabuse’s manipulations.
+The title character, played by Rudolf Klein-Rogge, is Dr. Mabuse, a psychoanalyst who also possesses hypnotic abilities as well as a talent for impersonation, which he abuses to create a small criminal empire together with a band of confederates.
+His modus operandi includes taking various identities, one of which is that of a famous stockbroker who makes a killing at the stock market through a carefully staged robbery of a courier carrying important business documents.
+His next target is Edgar Hull (played by Paul Richter), the son of a wealthy industrialist who, with the help of the beautiful dancer Cara Carozza (played by Aud Egede-Nissen), gets cheated out of a small fortune in an illegal casino.
+The person who suspects that all these incidents might be the work of a single individual is State Prosecutor Norbert von Wenk (played by Bernhard Goetzke), who begins his own investigation, sometimes employing impersonation himself.
+To catch Dr. Mabuse, he receives the help of the beautiful Countess Dusy Told (played by Gertrude Welker), whose mentally unbalanced husband, Count Told (played by Alfred Abel), is one of the victims of Mabuse's manipulations.

-Producer Erich Pommer obtained the rights and work on film began while Jacques’ novel wasn’t serialised till the end.
-This might explain why scriptwriter Thea von Harbou and director Fritz Lang felt more constrained with literary source and its serial nature, resulting in film that at times looks like early silent cinema serials, including those by French director Louis Feuillade that had obviously served as inspiration for Lang.
-Ultimately, Dr. Mabuse is extremely long film that last nearly four and half hours in integral version and was originally distributed in two parts.
-As such, it requires much more patience from viewers, even those accustomed to technical limitations of silent cinema.
-It takes some time before Dr. Mabuse starts going, but one it does, von Harbou’s script makes good sense and viewers will be rewarded with interesting characters, plot and its action-packed resolution.
-Long running time also allows Lang to turn his film into some sort of commentary on state of Germany in early 1920s, including economic chaos that reflects in stock market shenanigans and currency manipulations, as well as political troubles reflected in Mabuse taking identity of street agitator who stirs impoverished mob to do his bidding.
-Lang even takes luxury on commenting on German Expressionism which is explicitly mentioned in characters’ dialogue.
-Lang’s realistic approach is also reflected in scenes featuring nudity and character using rather salty language for 1920 standards.
+Producer Erich Pommer obtained the rights and work on the film began while Jacques' novel hadn't been serialised to completion.
+This might explain why scriptwriter Thea von Harbou and director Fritz Lang felt more constrained by the literary source and its serial nature, resulting in a film that at times resembles early silent cinema serials, including those by the French director Louis Feuillade that had obviously served as inspiration for Lang.
+Ultimately, Dr. Mabuse is an extremely long film that lasts nearly four and a half hours in its integral version and was originally distributed in two parts.
+As such, it requires considerable patience from viewers, even those accustomed to the technical limitations of silent cinema.
+It takes some time before Dr. Mabuse properly gets going, but once it does, von Harbou's script makes good sense, and viewers will be rewarded with interesting characters, a compelling plot, and its action-packed resolution.
+The long running time also allows Lang to turn his film into a commentary on the state of Germany in the early 1920s, including economic chaos reflected in stock market shenanigans and currency manipulations, as well as political troubles mirrored in Mabuse taking the identity of a street agitator who stirs an impoverished mob to do his bidding.
+Lang even takes the luxury of commenting on German Expressionism, which is explicitly mentioned in the characters' dialogue.
+Lang's realistic approach is also reflected in scenes featuring nudity and characters using rather salty language for 1920s standards.

-Dr. Mabuse benefits a lot from inspired cast.
-Rudolf Klein-Rogge, who was during production married to Thea von Harbou, delivers strong performance in complex role that requires his character to take multiple identities.
-During the shooting von Harbou began affair with Lang, who would eventually marry.
-All that, however, didn’t reflect on the film.
-Klein-Rogge’s separation with his wife was done amicably and actor later didn’t have any problems working with Lang again, resulting in his most iconic role of mad scientist Rotwang in Metropolis five years later.
-Lang also shows how he was willing to use technical innovations, like in scenes of hallucinations that feature more decent special effects for its time, as well as nighttime cinematography, something quite rare for cinema of its time.
+Dr. Mabuse benefits greatly from an inspired cast.
+Rudolf Klein-Rogge, who was married to Thea von Harbou during production, delivers a strong performance in the complex role that requires his character to take multiple identities.
+During the shooting, von Harbou began an affair with Lang, whom he would eventually marry.
+All that, however, didn't affect the film's quality.
+Klein-Rogge's separation from his wife was amicable, and the actor later had no problems working with Lang again, resulting in his most iconic role as the mad scientist Rotwang in Metropolis five years later.
+Lang also demonstrates his willingness to use technical innovations, such as in the hallucination scenes that feature reasonably impressive special effects for its time, as well as nighttime cinematography, something quite rare in cinema of that era.

 RATING: 6/10 (++)